Ickwell: Ickwell Green

 Cricket has been played on Ickwell Green for more than one hundred and twenty years, and Ickwell Green Cricket Club is one of the oldest such clubs in Bedfordshire.

 Ickwell is the birthplace of the English master clockmaker and watchmaker Thomas Tompion (c.
-1639–1713), and Caldecote Road still boasts the family cottage.
+1639–1713), whose family cottage stands on Caldecote Road.
 Tompion was the son of a local blacksmith, another Thomas Tompion, and is believed to have worked at Ickwell as a blacksmith, but to have left by 1665 when his father died and the smithy was taken on by his younger brother, James.

 All parts of the parish of Northill share a war memorial, which is at Ickwell Green and takes the form of a stone cross made of Portland stone bearing a bronze sword of sacrifice, designed by the architect Sir Reginald Blomfield.

 Ickwell May Day

-The Ickwell May Day festival, first documented in the Churchwardens' accounts of c.
+The Ickwell May Day festival, first documented in the churchwarden's accounts of c.
 1565 but perhaps originating in the pre-Christian Beltane, takes place on Ickwell Green and celebrates the arrival of spring on May Morning, or 1 May.
 In the time of the Puritans, the festival ceased.
 A permanent maypole was first erected in 1872 by the local squire, John Harvey, to celebrate the birth of his son.
 There is Morris dancing by the Ickwell Mayers, the Old Scholars dance around the Maypole with their children and grandchildren, and with other games, contests, country dances, and music a May Queen is crowned.